jmdaemon/mb-warband-pop-guide/Companions.md

 - Declaring war
 - Diplomacy, forcing monarchs to recognize your right to rule

+### Knighthood Order Trainer Companions

-### Leveling Companions into Knighthood Order Trainers
+For Knighthood Order Trainers (KOTs), higher combat stats creates better troops.

-- The more combat stats a trainer has, the better their troops

-TRAINER: RANGE (Diev Woodenssen):
+#### RANGE

+Companion           : Diev Woodenssen
+Skill Priority      :
 - Power Draw

-Proficiencies:
+Weapon Proficiencies:
 - Archery
+- Crossbows

-TRAINER: MELEE (Sigismund Sinclair):
+#### MELEE
+Companion           : Sigismund Sinclair
+Skill Priority      :
 - Power Strike

-Proficiencies:
+Weapon Proficiencies:
+- One Handed Weapons
 - Two Handed Weapons
-- Crossbows

-TRAINER: ALL (Lethaldiran):
+#### ALL
+Companion           : Lethaldiran
+Skill Priority      :
 - Power Strike
 - Power Draw

-Proficiencies:
+Weapon Proficiencies:
 - One Handed Weapons
 - Two Handed Weapons
 - Archery
 - Crossbows

+NOTE:
-NOTE: Use "Dust of Twilight" on Lethaldiran + Spec [INT] and Trainer for better troops.
+- Use "Dust of Twilight" on Lethaldiran + Spec [INT] and Trainer for better troops.
-NOTE: Lethaldiran can train mounted troops too.
+- Lethaldiran can train mounted troops too.

-TRAINER: GUNS (Donovan):
+#### GUNS
+Companion           : Donovan
+Skill Priority      :
 - Power Draw

-Proficiencies:
+Weapon Proficiencies:
 - Guns

+NOTE:
-NOTE: Donovan is the only companion who starts out with 300 gun proficiency.
+- Donovan is the only companion who starts out with 300 gun proficiency.

-### Leveling Companions into Lords or Vassals
+### Lord/Vassal Companions

-Lord Companions
+Lord/Vassal companions are built differently than other companions.

+Their attribute allocation is as follows:

 Attributes:
 1. STR: 15 (Min), 18 (Good), 21 (Excellent)
 2. CHA: 21

+Their skill allocation is:

 Skills:
 1. Leadership: 6 (Min) (Requires CHA 18, 21 Ideal)
 2. Pathfinder

-NOTES:
-- STR is used to determine auto-calculated battles.
+The main purpose for having high STR is because STR is used to determine auto-calculated battles.

-- Pathfinder increases movement speed on the map
+The main purpose for having high CHA is because CHA is used to level the Leadership skill, and Pathfinding which increases world map movement speed.

+NOTE:
 - All other stats have no effect
     - Prisoner Management is useless since they can have an infinite number of prisoners
     - Trainer has no effect on troop quality, only useful for when he's in your party